-Besides application as a low-cost materials testing method for characterizing the mechanical behavior of metals under very large strains and strain rates, the proposed approach has implications for other domains as well.
-Since the method is capable of estimating all the parameters in a single experiment, it is well-suited as a high-throughput characterization method for rapid screening of materials (e.g., additively-manufactured) for structural applications.
-Equally importantly, the small localized volumes involved in wedge cutting also make the method suitable as a practical surface analysis tool to characterize mechanical properties of surface/sub-surface regions, or as a method to determine the local constitutive behavior over small volumes (e.g., joints and metal welds).
+Besides its application as a low-cost materials testing method for characterizing the mechanical behavior of metals under very large strains and strain rates, the proposed approach has implications for other domains as well.
+Not only it is well-suited as a high-throughput characterization method for rapid screening of materials (e.g., additively manufactured), the small localized volumes involved in wedge cutting also make the method a practical useful tool to characterize mechanical properties of surface/sub-surface regions or as a method to determine the local constitutive behavior over small volumes (e.g., joints and welds).